cesarsotovalero/cesarsotovalero.github.io/_posts/2021-08-09-what-does-it-take-to-become-a-software-architect.md

 ---
 layout: post
-title: What does it take to become a software architect?
+title: What Does It Take to Become a Software Architect?
-subtitle: A matter of responsibilities
+subtitle: A Matter of Responsibilities
 tags: management
 description: The software architect is the person who has the authority to make the technical decisions regarding the architecture of a software project and stay responsible for them.
 This position requires a high level of authority and responsibility.
 This post explains what these two words actually mean and discusses the necessary skills to become a competent software architect.
 keywords: